JoschanUK/love-dogs/README.md

 **Links**

 This is found in the Home page.
 Currently, there are 3 external links - RSPCA, Battersea and Dog's Trust.
-When the user click on these 3 links, it will open up a new page bringing the user to the new webpage.
+When the user click on these 3 links, it will open up a new page bringing the user to the selected web site.

 ![alt text](<assets/Readme images/Links.jpg>)

 **Footer / Contact us**

 On every webpage, there is a footer which shows the contact details of the webpage.
 It also has 4 icons external links to the social media.
-They are Facebook, Twitter, Youtube and Intergram.
+They are Facebook, Twitter, Youtube and Instagram.

 ![alt text](<assets/Readme images/footer.jpg>)

 **Gallery Page**

 This is the second page in this website.
 It shows a collection of pictures of Walker all these years.
-In the background, a mp3 song is auto-played.(LOVE by Michael Buble).
+In the background, a mp3 song is auto-played.
+(LOVE by Michael Buble).

-From this page, users can navigate back to Home or proceed to view caring page and contact us page.
+From this page, users can navigate back to Home or proceed to view the caring page and the contact us page.

 ![alt text](<assets/Readme images/Gallery.jpg>)